 Students visit Rockport for the Hurricane Harvey clean-up (still), housing project ministry, and participate in the local church ministry.

 Students visit Hugo, Oklahoma, where they assist with a self-help housing project and participate in the local church ministry.

 Students visit Washington, D.C., where they take part in prayer walking, visit with a Congressman, assist with the embassy prayer walking for the persecuted church, take tours, visit monuments, and participate in wreath-laying at the Tomb of the Unknown Soldier.

-Students visit the international community: England, France, Austria, Germany, Ecuador, Bahamas, or Puerto Rico to work with local ministries and experience the culture.
-Students will visit orphanages, special-needs schools, local church outreaches, outcasts camps, join in prayer walking at churches, city hall and places of interest, and return with a global perspective of God’s heart for the world.
+Students will visit an international community to work with local ministries and experience the culture.
+Places visited include England, France, Austria, Germany, Ecuador, Bahamas, China, Iceland, and Puerto Rico.
+Students have served in orphanages, special-needs schools, local church outreaches, outcasts camps; joined in prayer walking at churches, city hall and places of interest.
+They return with a global perspective of God’s heart for the world.